FAQ

 Copied

 Yes.
-The importer can be a non-US-resident.
+The Importer of Record can be a foreign importer, or non-resident importer.

 Copied